fizzed/rocker/README.md

 </dependency>
 ```

+#### Enable at runtime

-2. Activate hot reloading at runtime.
+Activate hot reloading at runtime.
 You can activate hot reloading
 either with a system property or programmatically.
 For activating
 hot reloading with a system property in maven.

 ```
 mvn -Drocker.reload=true ...rest of args...
 ```

 Alternatively, you can activate hot reloading at runtime.

 ```java
 import com.fizzed.rocker.runtime.RockerRuntime